HubertBokszczanin/copywriting-generator/README.md

 2. **Input Data**: Users can upload an Excel (xlsx) file containing product information.
 The application processes this data to generate creative copywriting.

-3. **Marketplace Selection**: Users can specify the target marketplace for which they want to generate copywriting.
-Currently, the application supports Kaufland, CDiscount and Ebay but you can extend it to other marketplaces.
+4. **Language Selection**

+The application supports multiple languages, allowing users to choose their preferred language for the generated product copywriting.
+Language selection can be easily configured for international marketplaces.

+5. **Copywriting Generation**

-4. **Copywriting Generation**: The application utilizes OpenAI's GPT-4 to generate product copywriting based on predefined rulesets specific to the selected marketplace.
-It ensures that generated content adheres to the marketplace's guidelines and formatting requirements.
+The application leverages OpenAI's GPT-4 to generate product copywriting based on predefined rulesets specific to the selected marketplace.
+It ensures that the generated content adheres to the marketplace's guidelines and formatting requirements.

+6. **Output Excel File**

-5. **Output Excel File**: The generated copywriting is added to the input Excel file, creating a new file with the copywriting included.
-Users can download this modified Excel file.
+The generated copywriting is added to the input Excel file, creating a new file with the copywriting included.
+Users can download this modified Excel file for their use.

 ## Installation and Usage